VOVAN1980/lvs-core/CODE_OF_CONDUCT.md

 LVS Core — Code of Conduct

+The LVS Core project maintains a professional, respectful, and secure research environment.
+All contributors, researchers, and community participants must follow this Code of Conduct.

+This document defines expected behavior, prohibited actions, and enforcement rules.

 1. Purpose

-The LVS Core project is a research-grade protocol initiative.
+LVS Core is a research-grade protocol initiative.
-We maintain a professional, respectful, and secure environment for all contributors, researchers, and community members.

-This Code of Conduct defines expectations for behavior and explains consequences for unacceptable actions.

-Our goal is to ensure:
+We work in a high-integrity environment that requires:

 respectful communication

-a safe environment for research collaboration
+safe collaboration

-protection of contributors from harassment or hostility
+protection from harassment or hostility

-high standards of professionalism
+professionalism in all interactions

+responsible handling of sensitive or security-related information

 2. Scope